 Overdose can cause irregular heart rhythms, a spike in blood pressure and body temperature, and kidney failure.

-While many medications are being tested for treating cocaine addiction, there is not yet a medicine on the market for cocaine addiction.
-Twelve step programs modeled after Alcoholics Anonymous and cognitive behavioral therapy are commonly used in cocaine addiction recovery.
+While many medications are being tested for treating cocaine addiction, there is not yet a medicine on the market.
+Twelve step programs modeled after Alcoholics Anonymous and cognitive behavioral therapy are commonly used.
 Humanistic therapies like motivational therapy, when combined with cognitive behavioral therapy, are more effective than twelve step programs.
 Many treatment centers specialize in treating cocaine addiction.
-Considering the unpleasant, and sometimes dangerous symptoms of cocaine withdrawal, it is wise to recover under observation of the medical professionals at a drug treatment center.
+Considering the unpleasant, and sometimes dangerous symptoms of withdrawal, it is wise to recover under observation of the medical professionals at a drug treatment center.